wsdl2phpgenerator/wsdl2phpgenerator/README.md

 Uses the [MIT license](http://www.opensource.org/licenses/mit-license.php).

-> **Announcement**: We are looking to add one or two co-maintainers with commit access to help bring this project forward, review pull requests and respond to issues.
-If you have contributed to this project or are otherwise actively involved in open source and have a GitHub profile for review, ping [@kasperg](https://github.com/kasperg) to express your interest.
+## Maintenance status

+This is no longer actively maintained.

+If you are looking for a PHP library to work with SOAP, you might want to try [`phpro/soap-client`](https://github.com/phpro/soap-client).

+If you are currently using `wsdl2phpgenerator` and want to continue using it, consider forking the project and maintain it yourself.

 ## New major version: 3